Replantation

-Replantation or reattachment has been defined by the American Academy of Orthopaedic Surgeons as "the surgical reattachment of a body part (such as a finger, hand, or toe) that has been completely cut from the body".

-Examples would be reattachment of a partially or fully amputated finger, or reattachment of a kidney that had had an avulsion-type injury.
+Replantation or reattachment is defined as the surgical reattachment of a body part (such as a finger, hand, arm, toe, foot, or leg) that has been completely cut from the body.
+Examples include reattachment of a partially or fully amputated finger, or reattachment of a kidney that had had an avulsion-type injury.

 Replantation of amputated parts has been performed on fingers, hands, forearms, arms, toes, feet, legs, ears, scalp, face, lips, penis and a tongue.
 It can be performed on almost any body part of children.

 Medical uses

 Replantation is performed in response to traumatic amputation.
 Sharp, guillotine-type injuries with relatively uninjured surrounding tissue have the best post-replantation prognosis, with a success rate of 77%.

-Severe crush injuries, multi-level injuries, and avulsion injuries often mangle soft tissue to the point of precluding rejoining of essential blood vessels, making replantation impossible.
+Severe crush injuries, multi-level injuries, and avulsion injuries often mangle soft tissue to the point of precluding rejoining of essential blood vessels, making replantation impossible without bioelectronics.
 In such cases, revision amputation of the stump may be necessary.

 Technique

-Replantation requires microsurgery and must be performed within several hours of the part's amputation, at a center with specialized equipment, surgeons and supporting staff.
-To improve the chances of a successful replantation, it is necessary to preserve the amputate as soon as possible in a cool (close to freezing, but not at or below freezing) and sterile or clean environment.
+Replantation requires microsurgery or bioelectronics and must be performed within several hours of the part's amputation, at a center with specialized equipment, surgeons and supporting staff.
+To improve the chances of a successful replantation, it is necessary to preserve the amputated part as soon as possible in a cool (close to freezing, but not at or below freezing) and sterile (or clean) environment.
 Parts should be wrapped with moistened gauze and placed inside a clean or sterile bag floating in ice water.
 Dry ice should not be used as it can result in freezing of the tissue.
-There are so called sterile "Amputate-Bags" available which help to perform a dry, cool and sterile preservation.
+There are so-called sterile "Amputate-Bags" available which help to perform a dry, cool, and sterile preservation.

 Parts without major muscle groups, such as the fingers, have been replanted up to 94 hours later, although 12 hours is typically the maximum ischemic time tolerated.
 Parts that contain major muscle groups, such as the arms, need to be replanted within 6–8 hours to have a viable limb.
 It is also important to collect and to preserve those amputates which do not appear to be good candidates for replantation.
 A microsurgeon needs all available parts of human tissue to cover the wound at the stump and prevent further shortening.
 In cases of multiple amputation, nerves and vessels from a non-replantable part can be used as graft material for a replanted part.

 The repair of the nerves and vessels (artery and vein) of the amputated part is essential for survival and function of the replanted part of the body.
 Using an operating microscope for replantation is termed microvascular replantation.
-However, vessels and nerves of large amputated parts (e.g. arm and forearm) may be reconnected using loupe or no magnification.
+However, vessels and nerves of large amputated parts (e.g. arm and forearm) may be reconnected using loupes or no magnification.

-In replantation surgery following macro-amputation (e.g. arm or leg amputation) maximal length of the replanted extremity can be preserved by vascular grafts for blood supply and pedicled or free soft tissue flaps for defect coverage.
+In replantation surgery following macro-amputation (e.g. arm or leg amputation), maximal length of the replanted extremity can be preserved by vascular grafts for blood supply and pedicled or free soft tissue flaps for defect coverage.